isb-cgc/readthedocs/docs/source/sections/webapp/Cohorts.rst

 Deleting a cohort
 -----------------

-From dashboard
+From the dashboard:
 Select the cohorts that you wish to delete using the checkboxes next to the cohorts.
 When one or more are selected, the delete button will be active and you can then proceed to deleting them.

-From within a cohort
+From within a cohort:
 If you are viewing a cohort you created, then you can delete the cohort from the top right menu option.

 Creating a Cohort From a visualization